jimmywengzj/SERE-Projet/report.md

 ## Counter measures
 The most evident and effective counter measure for this "attack" is NEVER put sensitive code in the public.
 Verification of the password should be done on the server side, and we should use a encryption method to transfer data.
 If we think about the question: Why would anyone obfuscate their code that is given to others?
 It may deter some attacks, but if the attacker is determined, it is always reversable.
 All it does is to make reverse engineering harder.
-We also found out that obfuscation is commonly used in malware, to evade detection from antivirus programs, and hide vulnerabilities that it exploits.
+We also found out that obfuscation is commonly used in malware, to evade detection from antivirus programs, and to hide vulnerabilities that it exploits.
-In conclusion, do not put youself in a situation where you have to obfuscate your code, but if you have to, just make it harder.
+In conclusion, avoid situations where code obfuscation is necessary, but if it's unavoidable, aim to make the process more challenging.